The Simple project aims to integrate a range of machining, fabrication and inspection operations onto a single manufacturing platform.

 The tool combines a range of sensors and testing tools with a mechanised arc welding head.
 This will allow automated in-process inspection of welds, improving quality, and reducing the risk of weld failure leading to costly rework.

-Following initial work including process selection, systems engineering and sensor development, the Nuclear AMRC team started bead welding trials in June using a Polysoude narrow-groove welding torch.
-The team is now working towards full-depth welds before the end of the year.
+Following initial work including process selection, systems engineering and sensor development, the Nuclear AMRC team started bead welding trials in June 2018 using a Polysoude narrow-groove welding torch, with full-depth welds by the end of the year.

-Nuclear AMRC researchers are also developing a variety of analytical and modelling techniques to allow full automation of the welding and inspection tool.
-These include a laser sensor which can be mounted on the weld head to measure weld geometry; electronic speckle pattern interferometry techniques to characterise the weld surface; and tools for acoustic analysis of the welding process.
-The team are also developing new tools to predict weld bead geometries using an artificial neural network, and machine learning to model the effects of multiple weld passes.
+Nuclear AMRC researchers have developed a variety of analytical and modelling techniques to allow full automation of the welding and inspection tool.
+These include a laser sensor for measuring weld geometry; electronic speckle pattern interferometry techniques to characterise the weld surface; and tools for acoustic analysis of the welding process.
+The team have also developed new tools to predict weld bead geometries using an artificial neural network, and machine learning to model the effects of multiple weld passes.

-The other project partners are meanwhile working on a variety of additional inspection and monitoring technologies.
+Other project partners have worked on a variety of additional inspection and monitoring technologies.

-The AFRC and Peak NDT are collaborating on an ultrasonic inspection system, with a prototype system now installed on a welding rig at Strathclyde.
+The University of Strathclyde AFRC and Peak NDT collaborated on an ultrasonic inspection system, with a prototype system installed on a welding rig at Strathclyde.

-TWI is developing a visual inspection system, and has recorded a series of videos of different welding processes which will be used to train and test a neural network for real-time monitoring.
+TWI developed a visual inspection system, and has recorded a series of videos of different welding processes to train and test a neural network for real-time monitoring.

-Physicists from the University of Sheffield are developing a process monitoring system which can be integrated with the Polysoude to record and analyse the welding parameters and optimise the process.
-The team have completed a series of test welds involving deliberately induced faults, and are now working on analysing the data.
+Physicists from the University of Sheffield have developed a process monitoring system which can be integrated with the Polysoude to record and analyse the welding parameters and optimise the process.

-And the AMRC is developing a system to integrate the data from the all the sensors in real time, drawing on technology used in the automotive industry for real-time vehicle testing.
+And the University of Sheffield AMRC has developed a system to integrate the data from the all the sensors in real time, drawing on technology used in the automotive industry for real-time vehicle testing.